littleBitsman/Discord-To-Roblox-Bot/README.md

+# DO NOT USE THIS RIGHT NOW.
+I AM WORKING ON A FIX.

 # Discord-to-Roblox Moderation Bot
 this is currently broken, I will make a video after it's fixed.
 ## Instructions for Installation (or, watch the video when it's out):